-6 Common Counseling Approaches In Couples Therapy And How They Can Help Your Relationship
+6 Common Approaches In Couples Therapy And How They Can Help Your Relationship

-There are many different avenues that a couple’s therapy can take depending on your situation.
+There are many different avenues that a couple’s therapy can take, depending on your situation.
 There are four main types of counseling approaches, and each can be applied to couples therapy in different ways.
-It can help you understand the different counseling approaches that your couple’s therapist might take you through to resolve your couple's issues.
+It can help you understand the different counseling approaches that your couple’s therapist might use, including different types of couple counseling.

 What Is Couples Therapy?